syncfusion-content/blazor-docs/blazor/dropdown-list/style.md

 To display the tooltip in the dropdown component not for individual popup items, add the `Title` attribute through the [HTMLAttributes](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DropDowns.SfDropDownList-2.html#Syncfusion_Blazor_DropDowns_SfDropDownList_2_HtmlAttributes) property.
 This updates the attribute on the root input element.

-In the following example, the `HtmlAttributes` property is used to add the title attribute to the root input element of the DropDownList with the value `Title`.
-This will display a tooltip with the text `Title` when the user hovers over the input element.
+In the following example, the `HtmlAttributes` property is used to add the title attribute to the root input element of the DropDownList with the value `DropDownList Component`.
+This will display a tooltip with the text `DropDownList Component` when the user hovers over the input element.

 {% highlight cshtml %}